 - Your state

-Car insurance rates are not standardized, so each provider is free to set their own rates.
+Car insurance rates are not standardized, so each provider is free to set its own rates.
 But why should your vehicle, driving history, and state affect your insurance premium?

-Well, It’s all about risk.
+It’s all about risk.
 Think of it like this: if you total a Tesla Roadster, it’s going to be far more expensive to replace than a Kia Rio.
 That means your car is a lot riskier to insure, so insurance providers need to hike up your premium to cover themselves for that risk.

 Similarly, your state and driving history influence how much of a risk you are to your insurance company.
 If you’ve been driving for 20 years without so much as a traffic violation, you’re a lower risk to your insurance company.
 But if you’re a brand-new driver who has no history to back them up, and you’re living in Texas, the state with the highest number of crashes per year, your insurance company is going to need to charge you more.